AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-r-rstudio.md

     - If you're on an Intel Mac, install R from the link "R-X.Y.Z-x86_64.pkg", where "X.Y.Z" is the specific R version.

-Next, you will need to install additional tools that will let you build R packages that you are likely to encounter in Terminal.
+Next, you need to install additional tools that will let you build R packages that you are likely to encounter in Terminal.
 These tools are available from the [Mac R Project](https://mac.r-project.org/tools/) and are listed under **Mandatory Tools**.

 1. Install "**Xcode** developer tools from Apple" as follows: